Why Are More Students Looking For Secondary Humanities Tuition?

 Paper 1 covers Prose and Unseen Poetry which totals to 50% of the weightage and students have to complete it within 1 Hour and 40 Minutes.
 It consists of 2 sections – Section A and B. Section A covers Prose which weighs a total of 25% of the total weightage.
 There will be six set texts in this section, one passage-based question and two essay questions for each set text.
 Students will have to answer the questions based on one of the six set texts for this section.
 Section B covers Unseen Poetry which weighs a total of 25% of the total weightage as well.
 Students will be given a choice of two unseen poems with one question set for each poem.
 Students will have to answer one of the two questions for this section.

 Paper 2 covers Drama which totals to 50% of the total weightage and students have to complete it within 1 Hour and 30 Minutes.
-For Paper 2, students will have to read one text from any of the given five set texts and answer one passage-based question with one essay question based on the selected text.
+For Paper 2, students will have to read one text from any of the given five sets of texts and answer one passage-based question with one essay question based on the selected text.
 Each of these questions weighs 25% of the total weightage.

 The format for Combined Literature is similar to Pure Literature.
 There is only 1 Paper for Combined Literature with a total weightage of 50% where the other 50% is from Combined Social Studies.
-The format for Combined Literature is the same as that of the Pure Literature’s Paper 1.
+The format for Combined Literature is the same as that of Pure Literature’s Paper 1.
 Students have 2 Sections to complete – Section A and B. Section A covers Prose as well with a total weightage of 25% and Section B covers Unseen Poetry with a total weightage of 25%.

 Should I Choose To Take Literature?

 So how should you decide if Literature is the right Humanities subject for you?
 You should take Literature as your Humanities subject if firstly, you have a strong English background and caliber, and secondly if you enjoy analysing dramas and different forms of texts.
 Students who take Literature as their Humanities tend to have a stronger English background due to the strong emphasis on inference and analysis of words, phrases and sentences in the given texts.
-If you have a strong interest for Literature but require some guidance, you can consider getting Literature tuition to help you to cope in school.
+If you have a strong interest in Literature but require some guidance, you can consider getting Literature Tuition to help you to cope in school.

 Students are made to analyse a given book(s) before their O/N Level Literature Examination.
 This helps students learn to appreciate words, tone, and the power and meaning those words can carry in the specific way they were written.
 Students are able to learn to consider different perspectives and understand the complexity of human nature.
 A few ways to tackle Literature is that students should make use of all kinds of notes and resources to analyse their texts.
 Using multiple types of resources help students to break down the texts, allowing them to absorb the information better.
 Before students make their own notes, students have to ensure that they have a good understanding of their texts.
 Students have to read through their texts multiple times to familiarise themselves with it.
 For more information on the Secondary Literature Syllabus, you make take a look at these links for Pure Literature and Combined Literature.